armel/ICUSBProxy/README.md

 `./ICUSBProxy.py 2345`

-And if you want to run this process even after logging out from the shell/terminal, here is the command (under Linux) :
+For Linux users, if you want to run this process even after logging out, here is the command :

 `nohup ./ICUSBProxy.py 2345 &`

-## Shell script
+## Shell script (for Linux users)

 If you prefer, I add a shell script too, with `stop`, `start` and `restart` action.